PaddlePaddle/VisualDL/README.md

 # visit http://127.0.0.1:8080
 ```

+If you encounter the error `TypeError: __init__() got an unexpected keyword argument 'file'`, that is due to protobuf version is not 3.5+，simply run `pip install --upgrade protobuf` will fix the issue.

-If you run into issues in above steps, it could be error caused by environmental issues by different python or pip versions.
+If you run into any other issues in above steps, it could be error caused by environmental issues by different python or pip versions.
 Following installation methods might fix the issues.

 ## Install with Virtualenv